 - Installing approximately 850 feet of reinforced-concrete pipe below the stream channel and installing nine new stormwater manhole structures in the northern and southern areas of the project site.
 After construction of these improvements, most of the stormwater will flow through the area via the pipe, which will prevent erosion of the stream channel. - Removing and replanting (if necessary) 16 trees.
+Details of replanting trees and other restoration will be determined during the final design process.
 Removed species (with range of diameters in inches) include box elder (5- to 14-inch) and black willow (7- to 10-inch).
 The majority of these removed trees are less than 12 inches in diameter.